goblimey/rplidar_sdk_go/README.md

 The #cgo comment lines specify directives for the C++ compiler.

 ${SRCDIR} defines the current directory.

 -I says where to find the header files.

 The -l option specifies libraries.
-The compiler knows where to find the standard libraries but it needs to be told where to find the Slamtech library that you built and copied..  -L says which directory to find the library.  -l defines the library itself (-lx means the file libx.a).
+The compiler knows where to find the standard libraries but it needs to be told where to find the Slamtec library that you built and copied..  -L says which directory to find the library.  -l defines the library itself (-lx means the file libx.a).

 -DDEBUG turns on debugging code.
 This will create the library in a different directory.
-Actually the libray contains very little debugging code, so enabling debug doesn't do very much.
+Actually the library contains very little debugging code, so enabling debug doesn't do very much.

 -g tells the compiler to include symbol table data so that error messages can contain source code line numbers.
 The symbol table is also used by the debugger.